radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 **Context-Driven Hierarchies Based on Existing Metadata**

-Context-driven hierarchies, also known as directed knowledge graphs, use the relationships existing in the underlying schema to build the hierarchy.
+Context-driven hierarchies use the relationships existing in the underlying schema to build the hierarchy.
 The relationship between the existing objects drives the structure.
 Relationship-driven hierarchies are composed of container objects, and optionally, content objects.

 The following diagram illustrates a relationship-driven hierarchy built from a database that stores customer and related order information.